-This PSRMP documents agreed procedures and actions that skippers of this vessel will follow to reduce risk of protected species captures and includes implementation of best practice as outlined by the Mitigation Standards.
+This PSRMP documents agreed procedures that skippers of this vessel will follow to reduce risk of protected species captures and includes implementation of best practice as outlined by the Mitigation Standards.
 This document is to be prominently displayed onboard.
 Skipper(s) and crew must also read and understand the supporting 10 Golden Rules & Operational Procedures.
+Information in this plan will be provided to MPI and SNZ Inshore for reporting and management.